diluxe561-creator/Automated_Email_Sender_-Python_Automation-/README.md

-# Automated_Email_Sender_-Python_Automation-
-This Python script securely sends automated emails via Gmail’s SMTP server.
-It uses `dotenv` to hide credentials in a `.env` file for safety and `SMTP_SSL` for encrypted communication.
-With built-in error handling and a modular design, it’s a reliable tool for sending notifications, reports, or project updates programmatically.
+# Automated Email Sender (Python)

+This project is a Python automation script that sends emails automatically using SMTP.
+It can be used for notifications, reports, and alerts.

+## Skills Used
+- Python
+- Email Automation
+- SMTP
+- Automation Workflows

+## How to Run
+1. Update email credentials in the script
+2. Run:
+   python email_sender.py
+3. Email will be sent automatically